suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 - Web 2.0 is a read-write web 📝
 - ~2005 - Present

-**Example**: Airbnb, Facebook, twitter, Instagram, Youtube, WhatsApp
+**Example**: Airbnb, Facebook, Twitter, Instagram, Youtube, WhatsApp

 * 📝 Websites were like user-created content uploaded to social-networking services *